Contrast-Security-OSS/docs/content/user/apps/AddingAnApplication.md

 ## Step 3: Restart Your Server

 Before you begin browsing an application, it's important to restart your server.
-The wizard additional includes this step to guarentee that you don't forget.
+The wizard also includes this step to guarantee that you don't forget.

 <a href="assets/images/KB3-f03_4.png" rel="lightbox" title="Restart Server"><img class="thumbnail" src="assets/images/KB3-f03_4.png"/></a>